ruthtech/voting-app/README.md

 1. Go to https://github.com/ruthtech/voting-app and click on the "Clone or Download" button.
 2. Choose "Download ZIP".
 3. Unzip into a directory.
 If you're on Windows, open File Explorer and navigate to the download directory.
 Select the ZIP file, right click, and choose "Extract All".
 Accept the default location.
-4. Once the file is unzipped, navigate to portfolio-master and use your browser to open index.html.
+4. Once the file is unzipped, navigate to voting-app-master and use your browser to open index.html.

 ## Running the tests

 Manual tests were run as documented below.

 ### Invalid Input Tested
-1.
+1. Wrong password entered
-2.
+2. Wrong userid entered

 ### Function Tests
-1.
+1. Can user edit their address?
-2.
+2. Can user vote?
+3. Can user view candidates for their district?

 ## Deployment
 View this application working on Heroku.